What Is Fragile X Syndrome?

 Fragile X syndrome (FXS) is the most common inherited cause of autism and intellectual disabilities worldwide.

-Fragile X syndrome is a genetic disorder that occurs when a single gene on the X chromosome shuts down.
-This gene makes a protein needed for normal brain development.
+Fragile X syndrome is a genetic disorder that occurs when a mutation disrupts a single gene on the X chromosome, called FMR1.
+Typically FMR1 makes a protein needed for normal brain development.
 In FXS it does not work properly, the protein is not made, and the brain does not develop as it should.

 FXS can affect both sexes.
 Females generally have milder symptoms than males, although there is a lot of variation and no good way to predict this.
 While most males have intellectual impairment, only one-third of females have significant intellectual challenges.
 The rest have either normal IQ or learning disabilities.
 Math is often a particular challenge for females.
 Emotional and behavioral problems are common in both sexes.